Top Juvenile Criminal Defense Attorney in Miami, FL

 If the offense is a serious crime, the police may issue a formal arrest, and the prosecutor may file formal charges, in which case it will go to juvenile court.
 Typically, the youth is to be presented in front of the judge within 24 hours of arraignment, and the judge will hear the case from the prosecutor and defense attorney.

-• Adjudicatory hearing where the judge will hear the case in a formal way, often when the crime is serious, or the minor is guilty.
+- Adjudicatory hearing is where the judge will hear the case in a formal way, often when the crime is serious, or the minor is guilty.

-• Plea agreement where the offender pleads guilty or no contest in exchange for lesser charges.
+- A plea agreement is where the offender pleads guilty or no contest in exchange for lesser charges.
 In some cases, the judge may rule for counseling or probation in order to avoid harsher punishments.

 Contact Experienced Juvenile Defense Lawyers at Smith & Eulo